w3c/wai-curricula/content/content-author/multimedia.md

 * define description of visual information as information, including text in the video, for people who cannot see the video to understand the content
 * identify different approaches for providing description, including:
-  * integrated in the main video &mdash; authors include descriptions in the script for the main speaker(s) and provide them in the main video
+  * integrated description &mdash; description is included in the main speakers’ scripts
-  * alternative video &mdash; authors include description in the audio track of an alternative video
+  * alternative video &mdash; description is included in a separate video
-  * separate text or audio file &mdash; a text or audio file that syncs with the main audio of the video, if supported by the media player
+  * separate file &mdash; description is in a timed text file or synched audio file; must be supported by the media player
 * identify video content that requires description of visual information

 #### Teaching Ideas for Topic